united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Concepts/Digital Shadow/index.md

 the data in the desired format.

 #### Implemented functionality for digital shadow
-The following function returns all uniqueProducts for that specific asset in a specified time range.
+The following function returns all uniqueProducts for that specific asset and step_id in a specified time range.
 One datapoint contains one childUID, all parentUID's and all available alternativeUniqueProductID's.
-All uniqueProductTags and uniqueProductTagStrings (value and timestamp for each uniqueProduct) for the childUID are returned to the same datapoint.
+All uniqueProductTags and uniqueProductTagStrings (value and timestamp) for the childUID are returned to the same datapoint.

 `get /{customer}/{location}/{asset}/uniqueProductsWithTags`
 from `<timestamp1>` to `<timestamp2>` (in RFC 3999 Format) and for a specific `AssetID` and `step_id`.